 Dr. Charles Fishman M.D

 Board Certified in General Psychiatry (USA)

 With over thirty years of international experience, Dr Fishman introduced Intensive Structural Therapy to New Zealand in 2001.

-Dr. Fishman is the Clinical Director of Youthlink Family Trust, a residential programme funded by the Department of Child, Youth and Family Service for youths with significant and longstanding emotional and behavioural problems.
+Dr. Fishman is the Clinical Director of Reconnect Family Services, a residential programme funded by the Department of Child, Youth and Family Service for youths with significant and longstanding emotional and behavioural problems.
 Dr. Fishman designs treatment programs to strengthen the family and the young person’s place within it.
 He also manages an outpatient client in West Auckland to provide therapy to children with less severe behavioural problems.

 In 2011, Dr Fishman was appointed Associate Clinical Professor of Psychiatry at the University of Hawai’i John A. Burns School of Medicine.

 From 2002 to 2005, Dr Fishman was the Clinical Director for Maori Mental Health Waitemata DHB (District Health Board).
 In this role he provided direct clinical care and developed programs to build a comprehensive system of care for the Maori community of West and North Auckland.

 Dr. Fishman has presented on eating disorders at the Royal College of Psychiatrists in London and at Harvard University in Boston and carried out over 240 workshops in US, Europe, New Zealand and Australia.